Last Updated: July 20, 2024

 India

-Ravi Shankar was an Indian musician who had a net worth of $5 million at the time of his detah in 2012.
-Born in Varanasi, United Provinces, British Raj, in 1920, Pandit Ravi Shankar is one of the best-known sitar players and Hindustani classical music composers of all time.
+Ravi Shankar was an Indian musician who had a net worth of $5 million at the time of his death in 2012.
+Ravi Shankar is one of the best-known sitar players and Hindustani classical music composers of all time.
 He grew up touring his home country and much of Europe with his brother's dance group before deciding he'd rather learn to play the sitar.
 He studied under famed musician Allauddin Khan for several years before breaking into composing.
-Shankar put together the music for Satyajit Ray's "Apu Trilogy" and by 1949, scored a gig as All India Radio New Dehli's music director.
+Shankar put together the music for Satyajit Ray's "Apu Trilogy," and by 1949, scored a gig as All India Radio New Dehli's music director.

 In the 1950s, he was invited to perform in the Soviet Union and New York City before touring different parts of the world.
 In the early '60s, he became the first Indian to compose music for foreign films.
-During the decade, he founded Mumbai's Kinnara School of Music and later opened a branch in Los Angeles.
-He performed at Woodstock and published his autobiography, "My Music, My Life", all during the latter half of the decade.
-Shankar taught at City College of New York and UCLA before landing the job of chair of the department of Indian music at the California Institute of the Arts.
+During that decade, he founded Mumbai's Kinnara School of Music and later opened a branch in Los Angeles.
+He performed at Woodstock and published his autobiography, "My Music, My Life," all during the latter half of the decade.
+Shankar taught at City College of New York and UCLA before landing the job of chair of the Department of Indian Music at the California Institute of the Arts.
 He won dozens of awards, including three Grammys and the Tagore Award.
 Shankar was nominated for one Oscar during his career.

-He married Annapurna Devi in 1941 and they had one son together before their separation.
+Ravi married Annapurna Devi in 1941, and they had one son together before their separation.
 Shankar began dating dancer Kamala Shastri before having an affair with New York concert producer Sue Jones.
-As a result of the affair, in 1979 Jones gave birth to future jazz artist and Grammy winner, Norah Jones.
-He later married Sunkaya Rajan in 1989.
-In 1999 Ravi was awarded India's highest civilian honor, the Bharat Ratna.
+As a result of the affair, in 1979, Jones gave birth to future jazz artist and Grammy winner Norah Jones.
+Ravi later married Sunkaya Rajan in 1989.
+In 1999, he was awarded India's highest civilian honor, the Bharat Ratna.
 Shankar died on December 11, 2012, after a heart valve operation.

 Early Life

-Shankar was born on April 7, 1920 in Benares, India, which is now Varanasi following India's independence from Great Britain.
-He was born to Shyma Shankar Chowdhury, a lawyer and scholar who also served as a politician, and Hemangini Devi.
-He was the seventh child and grew up with his six older brothers.
-His father moved to London for work when he was a baby and the two did not meet until Shankar was eight years old.
+Ravi Shankar was born Ravindra Shankar Chowdhury on April 7, 1920, in Benares, India, which is now Varanasi following India's independence from Great Britain.
+He was the son of Shyma Shankar Chowdhury, a lawyer and scholar who also served as a politician, and Hemangini Devi.
+Ravi was the seventh child and grew up with his six older brothers.
+His father moved to London for work when he was a baby, and the two did not meet until Shankar was eight years old.
 At the age of 10, Shankar went to Paris as a member of a dance group.
 While in the group, he learned to play instruments and dance.
-The group traveled around Europe and Shankar was exposed to lots of different types of music.
+The group traveled around Europe, and Shankar was exposed to lots of different types of music.
 He was later offered musical training by Allauddin Khan, the lead musician at the court of the princely state of Maihar.

 Career